curriculumio/arduino/keyboard-instrument.md

 ## Button
 The first step to building a keyboard is to wire a button on the breadboard.
 The first implementation will be with jumper cables, and the second implementation will be with flat, clean wiring so that the button is easily accessible when played.

 Start by wiring power and ground from the Arduino to the breadboard.
-This is achieved by wiring a jumper from the left side header on the Arduino `5V` pin to the red rail on the breadboard and wiring the `GND` pin from the same header to the blue rail of the breadboard.
+This is achieved by wiring a jumper from the left side header on the Arduino `5V` pin to the red rail on the breadboard, and wiring the `GND` pin from the same header to the blue rail of the breadboard.

-The momentary tact switch used may have 2 to 4 pins depending on style, but for this tutorial a 4 pin tact switch will be assumed.
+The momentary tact switch used may have 2 to 4 pins depending on style, but for this tutorial a 4-pin tact switch will be assumed.
 Install the button across the center divide of the breadboard with two pins on either side.
 At this point your board should match the following diagram.

 ![power, ground, and button](https://github.com/curriculumio/curriculumio.github.io/blob/master/image/arduino/simple-button/button.png?raw=true)

 Wire a jumper from the power rail to the lower left pin on the button.
-When the button is pressed it will connect this pin to one of the other pins on the button.
-To test which pin the tact switch connects to, connect a jumper cable to another pin.
-Wire the other end of the jumper to the power side of an LED on your breadboard and insert the ground side of the LED in the ground rail.
+When the button is pressed, it will connect this pin to one of the two pins on the opposite side.
+To test which pin it connects to, connect a jumper cable to one of the opposite pins.
+Wire the other end of the jumper to the power side of an LED on your breadboard, and insert the ground side of the LED in the ground rail.
 The setup should look as follows.

 ![testing pins](https://github.com/curriculumio/curriculumio.github.io/blob/master/image/arduino/simple-button/button_with_LED_test.png?raw=true)